VASECTOMY OCCLUSION: WHICH IS THE BEST TECHNIQUE?

 - Had recently had a baby, and

-- The man had a vasectomy after the baby was born
+- The male partner had a vasectomy after the baby was born

-Yet 57.8% reported NOT using additional contraception after the vasectomy (before the post vasectomy sample).
+An astonishing 57.8% of couples reported NOT using additional contraception after the vasectomy (before the post vasectomy sample).
 The 43% of couples who DID use additional contraception mainly used condoms (50%).